 Of course, each patient’s results may vary, and I encourage you to view our gallery of tummy tuck before-and-after pictures to see the results of previous patients who are of similar age and body types.

-I also recommend reading about how women with different concerns and situations can benefit from tummy tuck surgery on the “Surgeon’s Perspective” page I mentioned above.
+I also recommend reading about how women with different concerns and situations can benefit from tummy tuck surgery on the “Dr. Piazza’s Perspective” page I mentioned above.